Home > Whistle Blowing Policy

 All stakeholders and employees of the Group are encouraged to raise genuine concerns about possible improprieties in matters of financial reporting, compliance, malpractices and unethical business conduct such as bribery and corruption within the Group at the earliest opportunity and in an appropriate way.

 This Policy aims to promote a workplace conducive to open communication regarding the Group’s business practices.
 Stakeholders and employees who submit proper reports on illegal or unethical conduct will be protected from retaliation and discrimination.
 This Policy provides an alternative route for stakeholders of OHB Group to raise concerns on wrongful activities or wrongdoings carried out by Covered Person(s) where common lines of communication are unavailable.

 Reporting of a Wrongdoing

 Any of the following persons can make a disclosure:

-- stakeholders of the OHB Group, including employees on contract terms, temporary or short-term employees and employees on secondment, where applicable;
+- stakeholders of the OHB Group, including employees employed full time, on probation, contractually or temporarily by OHB Group;

 - people performing services for the OHB Group, including contractors and service providers; and